This recipe comes from our Keto Creamer.

 When the chocolate is finished, just turn down the heat to keep it in a liquid state.

 When there are three minutes left, add the tablespoon of butter and stir.
-As soon as the timer goes, off you can add the Tablespoon of Vanilla Extract.
+As soon as the timer goes, off you can add the Vanilla Extract.

 Now add the chocolate to your creamer and mix well.
 If you had the presence of mind to make a pot of coffee during all this mixing and stirring, well, you’re doing just fine because when you add this Mocha to your coffee, you’re going to think: Am I really on a diet?